 The weakness is the template-per-vendor model itself.
 Every new vendor format requires manual template creation: inspecting the invoice layout, writing regex patterns, testing edge cases, and maintaining the template as vendors update their formats.
 For organizations processing invoices from dozens or hundreds of suppliers, this becomes an ongoing engineering and maintenance burden that scales linearly with vendor count.
 The fundamental limitation of template-based approaches for invoice extraction is that they assume known, repeatable layouts.
 In real accounts payable workflows handling hundreds of suppliers, layout variability is the norm, not the exception.

-Doctr: Deep-Learning OCR with Spatial Awareness
+docTR: Deep-Learning OCR with Spatial Awareness

 Two Approaches, One Gap